Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 ## function: calculate weighted average

+## function: calculate weight

+This is the weight of an individual rating r.
+It is called once for each r by the *calculate weighted average* function.

+- inputs: r, rater influence, attenuation factor, seed user
+- output: weight, a number between 0 and 1

 ## function: calculate input

 ## function: calculate confidence

 - inputs: rigor, input
-- output: confidence, a number between 0 and 1
+- output: confidence, a number between 0 and 1 (might be exceptions to this??)

 alpha = (a function of rigor)